 How a Puppy Discovered Iceland's Newest Ice Cave

 About the Tour

-This adventure provides you with the unique opportunity to combine the two of the most exciting Icelandic activities: glacier hiking and an ice cave exploration.
-On this tour, we’ll take you on a beautiful hike along the glacier and show you our new, secret ice cave that is hidden in a remote location under the ice.
+This adventure provides you with the unique opportunity to combine the two of the most exciting Icelandic activities: glacier hiking and blue ice exploration.
+We’ll take you on a beautiful hike along the glacier and show you blue ice in moulins, sinkholes, crevasses, ice walls and ice tunnels.

 You won’t need to study up on glaciers before you come.
 Your professional guide will tell you all about the glacier – its geology, formation, and age – while you are standing on the body of the ice mass itself.
 This is definitely better than any geology class in high school!
 The guide will also tell you about how climate change is currently and will continue to affect the fragile fields of ice in this island nation.
 You’ll learn a lot of interesting tidbits while crossing over the top of the glacier on your way to the new cave and can be sure that the guide will choose the most secure path to make sure that everyone on the trip is as safe as possible the whole time.

 The rating for this glacier hike is moderate.
 That means it’s meant for those people at an average level of health and fitness.
 You’ll need to be able to walk with confidence on an uneven surface, do mild ascents and descents, and handle a bit of somewhat rough terrain.
 It takes about 3 hours to hike round trip, which equals 1.5 hours in each direction.
 No special skills or previous experience are necessary to take part in this adventure.

 click to enlarge